History of Ole Miss Rebels football: Houston Nutt era (2008–2011)

-On November 28, 2007, just five weeks after having defeated Ole Miss as the head coach at Arkansas, Houston Nutt was named the Mississippi team's 36th head coach.
+On November 28, 2007, just five weeks after having defeated Ole Miss as the head coach at Arkansas, Houston Nutt was named the Ole Miss Rebels 36th head football coach.
 He signed a four-year, $7.4 million contract.
 In his first press conference, held at the school's Gertrude Castellow Ford Center for Performing Arts, Nutt said, "One thing I love about Ole Miss is the tradition," naming past players such as Archie Manning, Jake Gibbs, Frank "Bruiser" Kinard, Deuce McAllister and Eli Manning.
 "That's the reason I am here.
 I feel like this place can be successful.
 I feel like this place can win.
 I can't wait to tell our players this afternoon.
 That's how you spell fun.
 The way you spell fun is 'W-I-N.' That's what it is all about."

 After a 41–24 victory over border rival Memphis to open the season, the Rebels suffered a loss to the then-ranked Wake Forest Demon Deacons, 30–28, on a last-second field goal.
 After defeating Samford, Ole Miss lost to the Vanderbilt Commodores at home.
 After the loss, the Rebels traveled to Ben Hill Griffin Stadium in Gainesville, Florida, where they defeated the #4-ranked, and eventual national champion, Florida Gators, 31–30, after blocking Florida's attempt at a tying extra point and a defensive stop of Florida quarterback Tim Tebow on 4th-and-1.
 The next weekend, the Rebels lost to South Carolina.

 Next on the schedule was Alabama, ranked No. 2 in the nation at the time.
 During the game, Ole Miss became the first team Alabama trailed in the 2008 season.
 Alabama ultimately prevailed, however, in the final series of the game, winning, 24–20.
 Then came Arkansas.
 Nutt, facing his old team, came out victorious, 23–21.
 The Rebels followed that with a 17–7 home win against Auburn.
 On November 15, Ole Miss beat ULM, 59–0, to push their record to 6–4 and become bowl eligible for the first time since 2003.
 Ole Miss next beat No. 8 LSU, 31–13, in Baton Rouge, snapping a six-game losing streak to the Tigers, earning the Rebels an Associated Press ranking of No. 25, the first time in four years Ole Miss had been ranked.
 The Rebels went on to beat SEC West and in-state rival Mississippi State, 45–0, in the Egg Bowl to finish the regular season at 8–4.
 The win over the Bulldogs moved the Rebels up to No. 22 in the AP Poll and landed the team their first ranking of the year in the Coaches' Poll, coming in at No. 25.
 Ole Miss defeated No. 7 Texas Tech, 47–34, in the Cotton Bowl Classic.
+On December 5, 2008, Ole Miss and Houston Nutt agreed to terms on a contract extension and raise.